-A nurse will call you in the afternoon the day before your surgery to answer any remaining questions and verify your arrival time.
+A nurse will call you prior to your surgery to answer any remaining questions and verify your arrival time.
 You will also be given directions to the surgical hospital.

 During this phone call you will be told to avoid all food and liquid after midnight the night before surgery.